 designed to fulfill three hours of home inspection continuing education credits

-and encompasses subjects appropriate for residential home inspectors.
+and the overall course level is, and encompasses subjects appropriate for residential home inspectors.

 Approval #:454.000601 Sponsor Code: